slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### On procrastination

 <!--
-- i think procrastination leads to burnout much more than work does.
 - Just finished the book «Buy Back Your Time».
 Key takeaway?
 Outsource your weaknesses.
 It isn’t lazy, it’s smart.
 Double down on your zone of genius and watch your business, health and life transform.
-- Laziness is just a symptom of not having something worth waking up for.
-It’s a lack of direction.
-When your goals align with your passions, laziness fades away because you’re driven by something bigger than yourself.
-Purpose fuels progress.
-It’s about building something that outlasts you.
-- Laziness is often disguised as a lack of knowledge.
 - One pattern I’ve noticed in all miserable people: They overthink and underact.
-- You’re too gifted to be paralyzed by procrastination.
-Dear son, I need you to focus.
 -->

 > *"One of the counterintuitive things that I’ve learned is that procrastination is often a side-effect of perfectionism."